cjoshmartin-com/resume/index.md

 Nov.
 2015 - May 2016
-:   *Digital Job Board Development Specialist Intern  at Indiana University School of Dentistry* (Indianapolis, Indiana)
+:   *<strong>Digital Job Board Development Specialist Intern</strong> at Indiana University School of Dentistry* (Indianapolis, Indiana)

      * Designed email to be backwards compatible with other email clients and be responsive to media queries.